susird/front-test-master/README.md

 - Image Gallery: Displays images with details like title, author, price, and a like feature.
 - Search Functionality: Allows users to search for images.
 - Responsive Design: Optimized for both desktop and mobile screens.

-## Technologies Used

-- **React**: JavaScript library for building user interfaces.
-It’s super popular and makes building interactive UIs easier.
-The component-based architecture allows me to create reusable components, which I find very efficient.
-- **TypeScript**: A superset of JavaScript that adds static types.
-Using TypeScript adds type safety to JavaScript.
-This helps catch errors early in the development process and makes the code easier to read and maintain.
-- **Tailwind CSS**: A CSS framework for creating modern and responsive designs.
-It allows me to style components quickly without having to leave my HTML.
-Allows the project to keep styles organized and consistent.
-- **Axios**: A promise-based HTTP client for making requests.
-It’s a reliable HTTP client for making API requests.
-It has a simple API and makes handling responses and errors straightforward.
-- **Jest**: A testing framework to ensure code quality.
-It’s a powerful framework that integrates well with React.
-It helps ensure that my code works as expected and gives me confidence in my changes.

 ## Project Structure